Curricular Practical Training Regulations

 Is employment at a university or college considered on-campus or off-campus employment?

-Who is eligible to do curricular practical training?
+Who is eligible to do CPT?

 To be eligible to receive CPT authorization, students in F-1 status must be lawfully enrolled on a full-time basis for at least one full academic year in their current degree program immediately before the start date of the proposed practical training.
 CPT must be undertaken prior to the completion of a course of study.